Conformal Bjorken flow in the general frame and its attractor: Similarities and discrepancies with the M\"uller-Israel-Stewart formalism: APPENDIX: Comments on 1+1 self-similar flow

-A minimal approach to boost-invariant breaking is introduced in the 1+1 Self-similar solution to ideal hydrodynamics~\cite{CGHK-cyl-flow}, which is based on the assumption that although the pressure is required to be boost-invariant in the Bjorken flow, the temperature and entropy density can have $\eta$ dependency.
-However, it is required that their $\eta$ dependency cancel out such that the pressure remains boost-invariant.
-Such scaling is invalid for a conformal fluid and one needs to assume an equation of state of form
+A minimal approach to boost invariance breaking is introduced in the 1+1 self-similar solution to ideal hydrodynamics~\cite{CGHK-cyl-flow}, which is based on the observation that although the pressure is required to be boost invariant in the Bjorken flow, the temperature and entropy density can have $\eta$ dependencies.
+However, it is required that their $\eta$ dependency cancel out such that the pressure remains boost invariant.
+Such scaling is invalid for a conformal fluid and one needs to assume an equation of state of the form

 in which $\kappa$ is constant.
 To make the problem manageable, one may assume that the above equation gives rise to

 Also, it is required to assume that the temperature and entropy density have separable functionality in $\tau$ and $\eta$